paoshea/disco/docs/NEXT_STEPS.md

 - [ ] Custom privacy zones
 - [ ] AI-powered content screening
 - [ ] 24/7 human moderation system
+- [ ] Temporary Opt-Out by User, similar to focus mode, where User is not in the mood for a certain period of time

 ### Priority 2: Location & Discovery

 - [ ] Battery-optimized background location
 - [ ] Bluetooth proximity enhancement
 - [ ] Flexible radius settings (100ft to 1 mile)